Logiqx/gpx-ideas/docs/usage/README.md

-### Compressed Files
+### Compressed Archives

-Document file compression (GPZ) for GPX 1.0 / 1.1 / 1.2.
+- Document compressed archives (GPZ) for GPX 1.0 / 1.1 / 1.2

-- Essentially mimics the KMZ format of KML
+- Inspired by the KMZ format of KML which is based on the ZIP format
 - This idea was supported by Dan Foster, Robert Lipe, Jeremy Irish and numerous other people